karikowska/karikowska.github.io/content/blog/ai_summit_2025.md

 Welcome to my first blog post!
 As someone once said to me, it is never too late to start writing and sharing.
 Over time, I hope to populate my blog with lots of different entries on tech, jobs, life and coding too! :)

-This post will be mostly tackling my experience at the London AI Summit.
+This post will be tackling my experience at the London AI Summit.
 This is my second tech conference ever, after I attended the Women in Data (which from now will be referred to as WiD) conference earlier this year.
 I have, of course, proudly attended and presented my work at three BCS Lovelace conferences during my university years, but these conferences are of a completely different nature entirely.
 The AI Summit one, personally, I found much more impressive than WiD, down to the companies exhibiting and the innovation on show.
 I'll explore some of my thoughts on it.

 ![AI Summit stage](/images/conf.jpg)